 Flu viruses are always changing.
-Each year's flu vaccine is made to protect against 3 or 4 viruses that are likely to cause disease that year.
+Each year's flu vaccine is made to protect against viruses that are likely to cause disease that year.
+LAIV protects against 4 different influenza viruses.
 Flu vaccine cannot prevent all cases of flu, but it is the best defense against the disease.

-It takes about 2 weeks for protection to develop after the vaccination, and protection lasts several months to a year.
+It takes about 2 weeks for protection to develop after vaccination, and protection lasts several months to a year.